uosjapuelks/tp/docs/DeveloperGuide.md

 The Command class is inherited by its respective subclasses (XYZCommand classes), which have their own specific functionalities.

 The Command class contain an `execute()` method which is overridden by all other classes to execute the functionality specific to that class.
-Examples of specific commands include AddCommand, RemoveCommand and more.
+Examples of specific commands include `AddCommand`, `RemoveCommand` and more.

 ### <ins>**Database**</ins>